vinli/docs/web/platform-services/transaction-service.rst

 Returns a list of all transactions performed by this Application.

-Results are returned in reverse-chronological order and use the "Stream Pagination" method.
+Results are returned in reverse-chronological order using the "Stream Pagination" method.

 Request
 +++++++